oitofelix/mininim/index.md

 - Rich set of itemmizable constructions and items
 - Supports triggering of any tile
 - Screenshot capturing
-- Replay recording, playing and simulation.
+- Replay recording, playing and chain validation.

 The following additional features are planned to be implemented soon.